nlm-irp-jianglab/bilirubin-bioinfo/README.md

   example: process_mgx.sh ERR1449717 ./bilR/bilR ./human_index/human 8 ./outdir /tmp/

-## Metagenomic anaylsis script
+## Metagenomic anaylsis scripts
 The mgx_analysis directory contains the processed metagenomic data and metadata and a R markdown notebook that contains the processing and analysis detailed in the manuscript.
 - mgx_analysis/bilirubin_mgx_data.csv : metagenomic data table for all samples included in study
 - mgx_analysis/Bilirubin_MGX.Rmd : R markdown analysis notebook
-- mgx_analysis/Bilirubin_MGX.pdf : rendered R markdown notebook with pregenerated figures
+- mgx_analysis/Bilirubin_MGX.html : rendered R markdown notebook with pregenerated figures

+## Metabolomics and Fluorescence Analysis
+The metab_analysis folder contains the data and scripts used to analyze the fluorescence and metabolomics data associated with the manuscript.
+Scripts and data are organized in folder by the figure(s) they are associated with.